zenoss/zendev/README.md

 $ zendev test -- --type=unit --name ZenPacks.zenoss.LinuxMonitor
 ```

 Run the tests interactively.
-Note that you must first start the Zenoss runtime.
+Note that you must first start the Zenoss Infrastructure services.
 Once the Zenoss has started, you can run whatever test(s) you want using the `runtests` script.
 ```
 $ zendev test -i
 [root@0f7b409c35ae /]# /opt/zenoss/install_scripts/startZenossForTests.sh